Mozartismee/Flask-Web-Development/Chapter 3: Templates/Titter Bootstrap Integration with Flask-Bootstrap.md

 {% endblock%}
 ```

-Before running your hello.py, don't forget to configure your [base.html]() as we have done on previous section.
+Before running your hello.py, don't forget to configure your [base.html](https://github.com/Mozartismee/Flask-Web-Development/blob/main/Chapter%203:%20Templates/The%20Jinja2%20Template%20Engine.md#inhereitance-basehtml) as we have done on previous section.

 **Result**
+You could write your name at the end of localhost:5000/user/...., and the web will print out your name.
 <img width="1351" alt="截圖 2023-04-18 下午2 45 00" src="https://user-images.githubusercontent.com/108670929/232693860-73313f23-8b2e-48c6-9bdd-6104487d4754.png">